anonconfs/llms-miss/README.md

 # What Language Models Miss in the Option Spaces of the Programs They Call

-> [!NOTE]
-> The artifacts were committed on time, but the repository had to be recreated because an author's identifying information was leaked in a last commit.

 Replication package for the ICSE 2027 paper (submission #450).

 ## What we measure